• Share this on:

 Importers/wholesalers

 Importers/wholesalers sell products to retailers in their own country or region, or re-export across Europe.
-Some European markets therefore source the products from importers/wholesalers from other European countries (intra-European trade).
-Supplying to buyers in the project market (such as hotels and spas) can be considered a secondary distribution flow for them.
+Supplying buyers in the project market (such as hotels and spas) is another distribution flow for them.

-These importers/wholesalers take care of the import procedures.
-They take ownership of the goods when they buy them from the exporter (as opposed to agents), taking on the risk of the onward sale of the products.
-Developing a long-term relationship can lead to intensive cooperation on appropriate designs for the market, new trends, the use of materials, the type of finishing and quality requirements.
+These importers/wholesalers handle the import procedures.
+They take ownership of goods when they buy from you (unlike agents), taking on the risk of the onward sale of the products.
+Developing a long-term relationship can lead to a high level of cooperation on appropriate designs for the market, new trends, use of materials, types of finishing and quality requirements.

 Importing retailers

-Retailers come in many sizes: they can be large and part of a chain, or small and independent.
-Larger retail chains, in particular, often import directly from exporters in developing countries.
+Retailers come in many sizes: they can be large and part of a chain or small and independent.
+Especially larger retail chains often import directly from their suppliers in developing countries.
 Many even have their own buying offices in developing countries.
-Others, mainly the smaller independent stores, order goods in Europe from wholesalers.
+Others – mainly smaller independent stores – order goods in Europe from wholesalers.

 Buying agents, buying houses and sales agents

-• Buying houses are comparable to buying agents, but they are based in the exporting country and usually offer more services.
-These can range from the sourcing of raw materials to design and sampling services.
+• Buying houses: comparable to buying agents, but they are based in your country and usually offer more services.
+These can range from raw material sourcing to design and sampling services.

 E-commerce